If you can’t find the answer to your inquiry on the list below, do not hesitate to contact us.

 The GPS coordinates are 44°49’33.481″ N 0°33’28.13″ W.

-You can also download here a picture showing all these elements combined.
+Do not hesitate to download here a picture showing all these elements combined.

 Delivery at the Bordeaux Saint-Jean railway station is free of charge.
 For any other destination and address (Bordeaux and its suburbs, airport, South-West, France, Spain,…) we will give you an estimate.